 DISPOSAL OF INFORMATION

-Upon termination or expiration of the Agreement or earlier upon the Foundation’s request or when it is no longer needed to fulfill the purpose for which it was obtained, Service Provider will destroy or permanently erase (on all forms of recordation) any Sensitive Information in Service Provider’s possession, custody, or control in a manner that complies with applicable laws and makes such Sensitive Information unreadable or undecipherable through any means.
+Upon termination or expiration of the Agreement or earlier upon the Foundation’s request or when it is no longer needed to fulfill the purpose for which it was obtained, Service Provider will, as agreed to by the parties in an applicable Statement of Work, destroy or permanently erase (on all forms of recordation) any Sensitive Information in Service Provider’s possession, custody, or control in a manner that complies with applicable laws and makes such Sensitive Information unreadable or undecipherable through any means.
 If requested by the Foundation, Service Provider will acknowledge in writing that all such Sensitive Information has been returned, destroyed, or permanently erased.
 Notwithstanding the foregoing, Service Provider may retain copies of Sensitive Information to the extent required to comply with applicable legal and regulatory requirements, provided, however, that such Sensitive Information will remain subject to the terms and conditions of the Agreement and this ISR.

 PENETRATION TESTING